terramarkets/terramarkets.js/README.md

 ## Usage

-#### Initialize api, receive information about available symbols and subscription to real-time market events
+#### Initialize api, receive information about available symbols and subscribe to real-time market events

 ```ts
 import { TerraMarketsApi } from 'terramarkets.js';